xesscorp/StickIt/modules/Ps2/FPGA/KbdScannerTest/README.md

 `KbdScannerTest.xise`: The Xilinx ISE project file that ties all the previous files together.

-Running the PS/2 Keyboard Scanner Test
+Running the Test
 -----------------------------------------------------

 1. Load the `.xise` project file with ISE and compile it into a `.bit` file.
 1. Insert a XuLA board into a StickIt! motherboard.
 1. Attach a StickIt!
 PS/2 module to the PM4 connector of the motherboard.
-   Then plpug a PS/2 keyboard into the PS/2 module.
+   Then plug a PS/2 keyboard into the PS/2 module.
 1. Attach a StickIt!
 LED Digits module to the WING3 connector of the motherboard.
 1. Attach a USB cable to the XuLA board.
 (This will supply power for the entire collection of boards and modules.)